Surfer or Athlete?

 Not to mention that some of that is accomplished with a giant wall of water pounding down inches behind you into a foot of reef lined water.

-If you surf, YOU ARE AN ATHLETE!
+If you’re a surfer, YOU ARE AN ATHLETE!
 If you have a desire to be a better surfer, then you must realize you can improve yourself and your abilities.

 While most of us do not have the natural raw talent, the fortune to grow up steps from the ocean, or the sheer courage to take on what the surf pros accomplish, we all have the ability to increase and improve the various components of athleticism.